Limiting Leakage and Lemons

 How do middlemen emerge, and what value do they create in the economy?
 Who isn’t a middleman, and why do they seem to suffer such disdain?
 In this week’s episode, EconTalk host Russ Roberts chats with Marina Krakovsky about her new book, The Middleman Economy.

 Now it’s your turn.
-Use the prompts below to help us keep thinking about the episode and continue the conversation.
-As always, we love to hear from you.
+Use the prompts below to keep thinking about the issues raised in this episode and to continue the conversation offline.

 1. In the very beginning of the conversation, Krakovsky notes, “No one likes a middleman, but most of us are middlemen.”
 By the end of the conversation, she’s identified six roles for middlemen: bridge, certifier, enforcer, risk-bearer, concierge, and insulator.
 Does your work fit one of these types?
 Which of these middlemen stand out for their usefulness in your own life?2.
 In their discussion of Open Table, Krakovsky and Roberts discuss why restaurants (generally) don’t charge a fee or a deposit on reservations, like hotels do, for example.
 What do you think the cultural norm is behind this phenomenon?
 How likely is it that you think this norm will soon change?